ibm-cloud-docs/discovery/sdu.md

    - Alternately, you can select a field name on the right, and drag it to the content in the SDU editor.
    - To clear a change, click the **Clear change** button on the toolbar.
 1. Click **Submit**.
+   **Note:** As you annotate, Watson is learning and will start predicting annotations.
+Continue annotating until Watson correctly and consistently identifies fields.
 1. When you have completed annotating, click **Apply changes to collection.** The **Upload your documents** screen opens.
 (This will change after beta.)
+You need to upload your annotated documents so that the updated settings are applied to the entire collection.
 After uploading is complete, you will be redirected to the **Manage Data** screen.

 Field | Definition